apnadkarni/blt/doc/vector.rst

   **-delta** *number*
    Specifies the ending index of values to export.  *Index* is vector index.
-The default is to export values to the end of the vector.
+The default is to export values to the end of *vecName*.

   **-frequencies** *vecName*
-   Specifies the vector to store the frequencies of the transform.
+   Specifies *vecName* to store the frequencies of the transform.

   Reference: This was contributed by Andrea Spinelli (spinellia@acm.org).